AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/salesforce-modules.md

 #### Create a Record

-This action module `creates a new record in an object`.
+This action module creates a new record in an object.

 The module allows you to select which of the object's fields are available in the module.
 This reduces the number of fields you must scroll through when setting up the module.

-The module returns the ID of the  `record` and any associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+The module returns the ID of the  record and any associated fields, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

 When you are configuring this module, the following fields display.